Cloudzero/cloudzero-charts/charts/cloudzero-agent/docs/istio.md

-# Installing `cloudzero-agent` in Istio Enabled Clusters
+# Installing `cloudzero-agent` in Istio-Enabled Clusters

-When installing the `cloudzero-agent` Helm chart in a Kubernetes cluster that uses Istio, additional steps may be required to ensure proper functioning.
+When installing the `cloudzero-agent` Helm chart in a Kubernetes cluster that uses Istio, additional steps may be required to ensure proper functionality.
 This is because Istio automatically configures sidecars to use **mutual TLS (mTLS)**, which can interfere with the agent’s existing TLS communication.

-To successfully deploy `cloudzero-agent`, either **exclude some communication from redirecting through envoy**, **disable Istio sidecar injection for a subset of the agent workloads**, or **disable mTLS for a subset of the agent workloads**.
+## Why These Steps Are Needed

+The `cloudzero-agent` includes a **webhook server** component responsible for handling admission review requests from the Kubernetes API server.
+These requests use TLS, and when intercepted by an Istio sidecar, Istio may attempt to apply its mTLS policies.
+These policies are not always compatible with the webhook’s TLS configuration.

+While this does not block pod deployments, it **prevents the `insightsController` from collecting critical pod labels**, which are necessary for accurate cost allocation.

+To ensure `cloudzero-agent` works correctly in Istio-enabled clusters, you can choose from the following options:

+- [**Disable sidecar injection for `cloudzero-agent` webhook-server pods only**](#option-1-disable-sidecar-injection-for-cloudzero-agent-webhook-server-pods-only) — Completely removes the Istio sidecar from the webhook server, avoiding any interference.
+- [**Disable envoy for webhook ports only**](#option-2-disable-envoy-for-webhook-ports-only) — Keeps the sidecar but excludes webhook traffic, preserving Istio functionality for all other traffic.
+- [**Disable mTLS for `cloudzero-agent` webhook-server pods**](#option-3-disable-mtls-for-cloudzero-agent) — Keeps the sidecar but disables mTLS enforcement specifically for webhook-server traffic.

 ---